luzcolunga12/PspDevelopment/README.md

 # PSP-Development
-A little experiment of developing games for a PSP environment:
+A little experiment of developing games for a PSP environment